marcinwiacek/pl1/stage1/readme2.md

-The same like in previous points - too early to speak about it now, but in the future yes, yes and yes (chips created with it are consuming power only, when are really working; additionally many times they're faster)
+The same like in previous points - too early to speak about it now, but in the future yes, yes and yes (chips created with it are consuming power only, when are really doing some work; additionally many times they're faster)

 Please note, that such design was for example used in [CPU in Polish MERA 400](https://www.youtube.com/watch?v=Y59hgZ5_7sk).